 Comprising Sydneysiders Nick Drabble (short back’n’sides) and Stu Turner (goatee and ponytail), Set Mo came together in 2012 when the two DJs, who’d often found themselves on the same bill, decided their sounds were so complementary that perhaps they should test how tag-teaming tracks back to back would sound.
 Pretty good, as it turned out.
 Studio forays soon followed, resulting in tasty classic house-tinged, guest vocal-driven cuts including Comfort You (feat.
 Fractures), Chasing Forever (feat.
 Alphamama), Keep On (feat.
 Erin Marshall) and the breakout White Dress (feat.
 Deutsch Duke).
 Yeah, you heard that one, right?

 Since White Dress broke, Set Mo certainly haven’t been resting on their laurels.
 Mid-2017 saw the release of vocal house beauty, I Belong Here (featuring lilting Townsville-bred singer/songwriter Woodes on the mic), which received high-rotation support from Triple J, props from UK Radio 1 tastemaker, Pete Tong and Spotify nods of approval via New Music Friday in Australia, Germany, France, Sweden, Norway and Iceland.
-The past 12 months have also seen a relentless series of sold-out shows and high-profile festival sets, including closing the main stage at Beyond The Valley 2017, and opening the new year playing to a capacity crowd at Field Day 2018.
+The past 12 months have also seen a relentless series of sold-out shows and high-profile festival sets, including closing the main stage at Beyond The Valley 2017, opening the new year playing to a capacity crowd at Field Day 2018 and smashing dance floors at a string of sold out show on their 24 da.
 Vitally though, the guys managed to find plenty of time to record new music — stuff that just might surprise you.

 Nick and Stu are huge Groove Armada fans (“I can remember exactly where I was, as a kid, the first time I heard Superstylin’,” Nick enthuses — “it changed my life”).
 In a way, the new material’s approach and production process echo that of GA’s wildly diverse 2001 album Goodbye Country (Hello Nightclub), which was recorded during nine hermetic months at a studio in a barn in the Cotswolds boondocks.
 Set Mo didn’t ‘go bush’ quite that long, but last year, they did get away from it all — in the process, getting away from what’s come to be thought of as their signature sound.